 The complication rate is up to 35%.
 The following are common complications:

-Post-splenectomy patients should receive vaccinations for encapsulated bacteria before their discharge from the hospital.
+Post-splenectomy patients should receive vaccinations for encapsulated bacteria before discharge from the hospital.

 Prophylactic antibiotics are also recommended.